mcmcgrath13/delf-rs/README.md

 > **:warning: STATUS: Mostly Complete**
 > - [x] Read in YAML to Graph
-> - [ ] Error handling for invalid ddl yaml (currently just panics)
+> - [x] Error handling for invalid ddl yaml
 > - [x] Validate schema against DB
 > - [x] Static Analysis (stretch goal)
 > - [ ] Tests
 > - [x] Documentation

-Inspired by FaceBook's DDL, this project has created a smaller version of the DDL which includes on the fields needed for deletions to be correctly done.
+Inspired by Facebook's DDL, this project has created a smaller version of the DDL which includes on the fields needed for deletions to be correctly done.
 It consists of `object_types`, which have a list of `edge_types` as one of the attributes of the object.
 This schema is a yaml file, which is loaded into the delf-rs runtime to create the graph.
 It can also be validated against the configured databases to ensure all of the objects/edges exist as described.
 Static analysis can also be run on the schema to find common errors.

 ### Deletion Graph